50 Clever Ways to Instantly Add Value to Your Home

 Keep up with the Joneses.

 “If renovations in your neighborhood are simple, keep it simple.
-Otherwise you will find yourself spending too much on updating your property but will not realize the return of your investment on closing day,” says Wallace-Laabs.
+Otherwise you will find yourself spending too much on updating your property, but will not realize the return of your investment on closing day,” says Wallace-Laabs.
 “Go to open houses in your neighborhood prior to putting your house on the market.
 Pay attention to the kitchen, baths, flooring and fixtures—then go home and start with those ideas.”
+And for more simple ways to improve your home, check out these 33 Easy Home Upgrades to Refresh Your House for Spring.

 To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!